-This luxurious homemade moisturizing hand scrub cleans, exfoliates and softens hands and can be made in your own kitchen for far less than what you’d pay at specialty stores.
+This homemade moisturizing hand scrub cleans, exfoliates and softens hands and can be made for a fraction of the cost of store bought scrubs.

 I LOVE this pink, creamy, luxurious homemade moisturizing hand scrub.
 I like to keep this in my bathroom and kitchen, the two places that I find myself washing my hands most frequently.

 Since hand washing is something most of us do myriad times every day, an enjoyable hand scrub is a definite plus!
 It is so easy to just dip into this luscious creamy cleanser as is is to pump a few squirts of soap~and much more pampering!